The Best Business and Commercial Security Solutions of 2026

 Because SimpliSafe is best for smaller businesses, we started out building a test package with a basic SimpliSafe security system.
 It cost around $250 and included a base hub, keypad, three entry sensors, and one motion sensor.
 To match what we got from ADT and other brands, we added cameras, extra motion sensors, and a glass break sensor, bringing our total to approximately $650.

 Some people who use SimpliSafe for home security self-monitor their system to keep costs down.
-However, business security is much more involved than home security and we recommend signing up for SimplySafe’s professional monitoring service.
+However, commercial security is much more involved than home security and we recommend signing up for SimplySafe’s professional monitoring service.

 SimpliSafe is one of the best no-monthly-fee contact security systems, but it’s also one of our favorite professionally monitored services.
-For $31.99 per month, you get video verification, which can speed up police response times by reducing false alarms.
+For $32.99 per month, you get video verification, which can speed up police response times by reducing false alarms.
 If you have the Wireless Indoor Camera, you’ll also get Intruder Intervention.
 We’ll talk more about this feature later on.

 Expert TakeFrom Gene Petrino, Retired SWAT Commander and Law Enforcement“Many businesses can’t afford a security system.
 These are usually new small businesses that do not understand the need for them.
 In one case, I was investigating a business burglary where there was no system.
 The business owner told me he couldn’t afford to purchase the system that he wanted because it would cost him $1,000.
 Unfortunately, the loss from the burglary was over $10,000 and he realized how valuable the system would have been.”How to Set Up